BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/75-FixableCRUD.md

 }
 ```
 :::tip
+`isFixed` property is part of `BaseDto<TKey>`.

-Add the mapping of the `FixedDate` when mapping to DTO only if needed in your application.
-In case, add the property `fixedDate` into your model DTO.
+If needed in your application, add the property `fixedDate` into your feature DTO and the mapping.
 :::

 #### Front CRUD Configuration